ellingtonia/ellingtonia/content/blog/2022-06-releases_page.md

 entry on the Releases page to be taken back to the relevant part of the discography.

+In addition, the Record Labels page now features links to the releases for each label.

 There will be a few rough edges initially: some index numbers are incorrect, and there are typos in the release names, but overall we hope this will be a useful addition to the site.